aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/tables/set-the-comment-of-table-or-list-object-inside-the-worksheet/_index.md

 {{% alert color="primary" %}}

-You can set the comment of the Table or List Object inside the worksheet using the [**ListObject.getComment()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#getComment--) property.
+You can set the comment of the Table or List Object inside the worksheet using the [**ListObject.setComment()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#setComment--) method.
 The comment will be visible inside the xl/tables/tableName.xml file.

 {{% /alert %}}

 ## **Set the Comment of Table or List Object inside the Worksheet**

-The following sample code loads the [source excel file](5115514.xlsx), sets the comment of the first table or list object inside the worksheet.
+The following sample code loads the source Excel file, and sets the comment of the first table or list object inside the worksheet.

 ```javascript
 const path = require("path");